bugsnag/bugsnag-python/README.md

 ### Bottle Apps

-1. Install the Bugsnag notifier

-    ```bash
-    pip install bugsnag
-    ```

-2. Configure the notifier when your python app starts
+1. Configure the notifier when your python app starts

     ```python
     import bugsnag